Lung Cancer Treatment with External Beam Radiation Therapy

 Three-Dimensional Conformal Radiation Therapy (3D-CRT)

-A common variation of EBRT is 3D conformal radiation therapy (3D-CRT) that uses CT, MRI, and PET scan images to map out the treatment area, this part is called simulation.
+A common variation of EBRT is 3D conformal radiation therapy (3D-CRT) which uses CT, MRI, and PET scan images to map out the treatment area, this part is called simulation.
 A computer program uses the images to develop radiation beams to match the exact size and shape of the tumor.

 Image-Guided Radiation Therapy (IGRT)